Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 # Project 2A - Linux User Management

-In this project, I practiced basic Linux user management commands, including creating users, setting passwords, modifying user information, configuring password aging, verifying account information, and deleting users.
+In this project, I practiced creating, modifying, securing, verifying, and deleting Linux user accounts.

 ---

 ## 1. Creating a New User

-I created a new Linux user named `Alxndr` and created a home directory for the account.
+I created a new Linux user named `Alxndr` with a home directory.

 ### Command